Please wait while the search results are loading...

 New high-tech gadgets and systems are rapidly bringing airports of the future into being, particularly in Europe and Asia.
 For example, at London’s Gatwick Airport, beacons placed throughout the terminal identify passengers’ smartphones and transmit GPS-based directions to assigned gates, including information about food and shopping venues along the way.
 San Francisco International Airport has 350 of the beacons installed in its Terminal 2.
 American Airlines is installing the beacons also at Dallas-Fort Worth International Airport.
 In a similar vein, Virgin Atlantic’s London lounge and Cathay Pacific’s San Francisco lounge have beacons that recognize members as they enter and offer information about available food and drinks.

 Even more futuristic is Dusseldorf’s airport park in Germany, where robots park cars and move them to designated spots when the drivers return.
 Vehicles are moved by the robots (which lift cars and trucks by the wheels) when drivers are not due back soon, to less convenient locations for storage, and then return them in time for pickup.
-SITA reports that the robots have increased garage capacity by 32% in the year they have been in operation.
+SITA reports that the robots have increased garage capacity.

 A Representative List of Organizations that Have Used our Research and Products: